rkapl123/DBAddin/docs/README.md

 Settings are done in three config files:

-* DBAddin.xll.config (expected in the same %appdata%\Microsoft\AddIns folder as the DBAddin.xll) in section appSettings
+* DBAddin.xll.config (expected in the same %appdata%\Microsoft\AddIns folder as the DBAddin.xll) in section appSettings.
+DBAddin.xll.config has a reference
-	* DBAddin.xll.config has a reference in the file attribute of the appSettings element to DBAddinCentral.config and
+	* in the file attribute of the appSettings element to DBAddinCentral.config and
-	* a reference in the configSource attrivute of the UserSettings element to DBaddinUser.config
+	* in the configSource attribute of the UserSettings element to DBaddinUser.config
 * DBAddinCentral.config (this is a reference copy of the appSettings section, where the key/value pairs override the settings in DBAddin.xll.config)
 * DBaddinUser.config (this is a reference copy of the UserSettings section, where the key/value pairs override both the settings in DBAddin.xll.config and DBAddinCentral.config)